aidudezzz/deepbots-tutorials/emitterReceiverSchemeTutorial/README.md

 2. Expand the *Base nodes* and left-click on *Robot*\
 ![Add Robot node](/emitterReceiverSchemeTutorial/images/6_add_robot_node.png)
 3. Click *Add*.
 Now on the left side of the screen, under the previously added *Robot* node, you can see a new *Robot* node
-4. Click on the new *Robot* node and set its DEF  field below to "SUPERVISOR"
+4. Click on the new *Robot* node and set its DEF  field below to "SUPERVISOR".
+From now on we are going to refer to this robot as the *supervisor*
 5. Double-click on the new *Robot* node to expand it
 6. Scroll down to find the *supervisor* field and set it to TRUE\
 ![Set supervisor to TRUE](/emitterReceiverSchemeTutorial/images/7_set_supervisor_true.png)